cwcyau/hdruk-roche-hackathon-2024/files/setup.md

 You will receive an invitation from HDRUK to join Saturn Cloud in approximately a week in advance of the hackathon.

-*You must signed and return the Immersion Week Participation Agreement to HDRUK before you will gain access to Saturn Cloud.*
+*You must have signed and return the Immersion Week Participation Agreement to HDRUK before you will gain access to Saturn Cloud.*

 You should accept the invite which will request that you create a Saturn Cloud account with an associated user name and password.